ra559/cis106/_final_exam/final_exam.md

 * How to create a github repository
 * How to clone a github repository
 * How to use the git commands
+* How to write a markdown file that contains images and proper headings
+* How to convert a markdown file to pdf
 * The linux filesystem
 * Absolute path and relative path
 * When should you use absolute vs relative